Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 ### Shader Records and Parameters

-In DXR, the parameters embedded in the shader record can be 8-byte handles (e.g., to buffers, textures, etc.) or pairs of 4-byte constants (any single 4-byte constant must be padded to 8-bytes).
+In DXR, the parameters embedded in the shader record can be 8-byte handles (e.g., buffers, textures, etc.) or pairs of 4-byte constants (a single 4-byte constant must be padded to 8-bytes).
 The mapping of these input parameters from the shader record to the shader "registers" is specified using a
 [Local Root Signature](https://microsoft.github.io/DirectX-Specs/d3d/Raytracing.html#resource-binding).
-The registers used for the local root signature parameters should not overlap with any coming from the global root signature, which is shared by all shaders.
+The registers used for the local root signature parameters should not overlap with those used by the global root signature, which is shared by all shaders.
 One way to avoid conflicts is to use separate register spaces for the global and local root signature parameter registers.

 The shader handle size is defined by `D3D12_SHADER_IDENTIFIER_SIZE_IN_BYTES` (32 bytes), the shader record alignment requirement is `D3D12_RAYTRACING_SHADER_TABLE_BYTE_ALIGNMENT` (64 bytes).
-The maximum size allowed for the stride is 4096 bytes, placing an upper bound on the number of parameters which can be embedded for a shader.
+The maximum size allowed for the stride is 4096 bytes, placing an upper bound on the number of parameters which can be embedded for a shader record.

 ### Instance Parameters